Lowry02/Computer-Vision/Report.md

-The second data is the most interesting: a value of 0.36 means that, on average, the points that the geometric model predicts are located on the image are about a third of a pixel away from their actual position in the image.
+The second data is the most interesting: a value of 0.26 means that, on average, the points that the geometric model predicts are located on the image are about a quarter of a pixel away from their actual position in the image.
 This is considered a good result overall, meaning that the camera model is geometrically accurate.

 To show the projected corners, the code below is executed: